ghogue02/buildworkshop/transcription-deployment-guide.md

 ## Security Considerations

-- The Edge Function is deployed with `--no-verify-jwt`, which means it can be called without authentication.
-This is acceptable for this use case since:
-  - The function only performs transcription and doesn't expose sensitive data
-  - The OpenAI API key is kept secure on the server
+- The OpenAI API key is not stored in the git repository, which improves security
-  - The function is rate-limited by Supabase

-- If you want to restrict access to authenticated users only, remove the `--no-verify-jwt` flag when deploying the function and update the videoService.js file to include authentication headers.
+- The API key is stored in the deployed env-config.js file, which is accessible to users
+- Consider implementing additional security measures if needed, such as:
+  - Rate limiting
+  - User authentication
+  - Server-side proxying of API requests